polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/cryptography/keys.md

 Since the Stash key is kept offline, it designates a Controller account to make non-spending decisions with the weight of the Stash account's funds.
-It can also designate a Proxy account to vote in governance [link] on its behalf.
+It can also designate a Proxy account to vote in governance on its behalf.

 ### Controller Keys